I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfusb/ns-wdfusb-_wdf_usb_pipe_information.md

 The endpoint's polling interval, if the <b>PipeType</b> member is set to <b>WdfUsbPipeTypeInterrupt</b>.
 For more information about polling intervals, see the USB specification.

-`MaximumPacketSize`

-The maximum packet size, in bytes, that the pipe's endpoint is capable of sending or receiving.

-For high-speed isochronous endpoints, the received <b>MaximumPacketSize</b> value includes the number of bytes that can be transferred in additional transactions, if the endpoint supports them.

-`MaximumTransferSize`

-This member is not used.

-`PipeType`

-A <a href="..\wdfusb\ne-wdfusb-_wdf_usb_pipe_type.md">WDF_USB_PIPE_TYPE</a>-typed value that specifies the type of pipe.

 `SettingIndex`

 An index value that identifies the alternate setting, within an interface, that the pipe belongs to.
 For more information about alternate settings, see the USB specification.

-`Size`

-The size, in bytes, of this structure.
+`PipeType`

+A <a href="..\wdfusb\ne-wdfusb-_wdf_usb_pipe_type.md">WDF_USB_PIPE_TYPE</a>-typed value that specifies the type of pipe.

+`MaximumTransferSize`

+This member is not used.

 ## Remarks
 The <b>WDF_USB_PIPE_INFORMATION</b> structure is filled in by the <a href="..\wdfusb\nf-wdfusb-wdfusbtargetpipegetinformation.md">WdfUsbTargetPipeGetInformation</a>, <a href="..\wdfusb\nf-wdfusb-wdfusbinterfacegetconfiguredpipe.md">WdfUsbInterfaceGetConfiguredPipe</a>, and <a href="..\wdfusb\nf-wdfusb-wdfusbinterfacegetendpointinformation.md">WdfUsbInterfaceGetEndpointInformation</a> methods.